 calculate the variance, we want to store the expected value of each

-in each row of toy
+name in each row of toy.
+This can be

-accomplished by using group_by
+accomplished by using group_by and mutate

 both.

-<- toy %>%
+toy <- toy %>%

-toy group_by(name) %>%
+group_by(name) %>%

 mutate(exp_val = sum(value*prob))

-## # A tibble: 9 × 4
+toy## # A tibble: 9 × 4

 ## # Groups: name [3]